iamvery/testing-workshop/doc/WORKSHOP.md

 # Pinster

 Just as a reminder of what you learned in the [prepation guide][prep-guide], Pinster is a link-pinning app.
-The app is started in development mode with the command `bin/rails server`.

 ### Tests